 - You will be asked to create a workspace for your app.
 Rename it if you wish, then confirm.

-- Once the template is installed to a workspace, click into the workspace you created.
-You will then be asked to connect your data for the template to work.
-You can certainly use sample data if you like, but I would recommend going ahead with connecting your Dynamics 365 Sales data by clicking Connect.
+- Once you install the template to a workspace, click on it.
+You will then be connect to your data to allow the template to work.
+You can certainly use sample data if you like, but I recommend connecting your Dynamics 365 Sales data by clicking Connect.

 - You will be asked to provide your D365_Sales_URL, which you can find as the root for any page in your CRM (as shown below).

-- Once you input this, you will need to log in with your credentials.
+- Once you input this URL, you will log in with your credentials.
 Before it takes you to the login screen, it will ask you how you would like to authenticate.
 In this case, you want to use the OAuth2 Authentication Method and the Organization Privacy Level setting, as shown below.
-Once you click Sign In, you will need to log in to your Microsoft account as normal.
+Once you click Sign In, you will need to log in to your Microsoft account as usual.

 - Once you log in, you’ll be able to browse the pre-built report with several key pages filled with useful information.
 It may take a few minutes to refresh the data for the first time.
-When it's ready, spend some time getting to know what is being displayed and how by clicking to each page in the report and taking a look at the visuals.
-If you’re like me, this will give you some ideas right away on how you might want to tweak them.
+When it's ready, spend some time getting to know what is displayed.
+Clicking into each page in the report and look at the visuals.
+If you’re like me, this will give you some ideas right away on how tweak them.

 At this point, if you have minimal customization to your Dynamics 365 Sales system, you may be good to go.
-The Microsoft reports are useful and cover a range of metrics that many organizations care about, but if are seeing some holes in the data, unnecessary charts, or missing KPIs that you want to see, you will need to configure the report in Power BI desktop.
+The Microsoft reports are helpful and cover a range of metrics that many organizations care about.
+Still, if you see holes in the data, unnecessary charts, or missing KPIs that you want to see, you will need to configure the report in Power BI desktop.

 Working with the Dynamics 365 Sales Template in Power BI Desktop